-We sell our software on a per-user basis.
 Our maintenance and support agreements provide customers with the right to unspecified software upgrades, maintenance releases and patches released during the term of the maintenance and support agreement on a when-and-if-available basis, and rights to technical support.
 When our platform is deployed within a customer's own data center or private cloud, it is installed on the customer's infrastructure and offered as a term or perpetual license.
 When our platform is delivered as a SaaS subscription, we handle its operational needs in a third-party hosted data center.

 Our professional services revenue is comprised of fees for consulting services, including application development and deployment assistance and training related to our platform.
 Over time, as the need for professional services associated with user deployments decreases and the number of end users increases, we expect the mix of total revenue to shift more toward subscription revenue.
 We have several strategic partnerships, including with Deloitte, KPMG and PricewaterhouseCoopers.
+Our agreements with our strategic partners have indefinite terms and may be terminated for convenience by either party.
 We intend to further grow our base of strategic partners to provide broader customer coverage and solution delivery capabilities.
-These partners perform professional services with respect to any new service contracts they originate.
-As we expand the network of strategic partners, we expect professional services revenue to decline as a percentage of total revenue over time.
+These partners refer software subscription customers to us and perform professional services with respect to any new service contracts they originate, increasing our software subscription revenues without any change to our professional services revenues.
+As we expand the network of strategic partners, we expect professional services revenue to decline as a percentage of total revenue over time since our strategic partners may perform professional services associated with software subscriptions that we sell.